Why Do Some People Dislike Astrology?

 It May Negatively Impact Loved Ones

 The hold they had over her was so powerful that they basically dictated the course of her life.
-That was, until she finally had enough of her own rollercoaster moods.
+That was, until she finally had enough.
 Her wonderful parents helped her to break free from their hold, and by the time she left to start college, she was once again in control of her own life.

 Having seen a good friend give away her personal power by allowing the stars to dictate her life, I can totally understand why some people might regard astrology as damaging.
 I can’t imagine how challenging the situation was for her parents.

-Many people, especially those who don’t have a good grasp of the subject, think it’s pseudo science hogwash.
+Many people, especially those who don’t have a good grasp of the subject, think astrology is pseudoscience hogwash.
 This is completely understandable in my opinion.
 It is true that astrology isn’t an exact science.
-There’s no empirical evidence, to my knowledge, that proves it’s real.
+There’s no evidence, to my knowledge, that proves it’s real — but there are millions of people around the world, including me, who believe it is, and that it has much to offer humanity.